rust-lang/compiler-team/content/working-groups/rfc-2229/_index.md

   entire individual variables, instead capture the actual path to fields of the variable, that is used.
 This helps to eliminate borrow check errors.
 - Produce documentation of how the closures in Rust are implemented in the [rustc-dev-guide] along the way.
-Currently, the rustc guide does not have a section on closures.
+Currently, the rustc-dev-guide does not have a section on closures.
 We would like to change it.

 # How can I get involved?